 - Ex.
 This should go without saying, but under no circumstances should you talk about your ex on a first date!
 If the conversation heads there or your date asks a specific question, kindly answer and then redirect the topic elsewhere.
 You should be happy and comfortable to discuss your past experiences, but remember you’re moving toward a new love.

 - OK.
 Nothing is a conversation killer quite like “OK.”
-You have to play your part in the conversation, and don’t rely on your date to do all the heavy lifting.
+You have to play your part in the conversation and don’t rely on your date to do all the heavy lifting.
 “How was your day?” needs a more descriptive answer than “OK.”
-If you’re asked a question like “do you want to go out for drinks?” or “do you want to come back to my place?”
+If you’re asked a question like “Do you want to go out for drinks?” or “Do you want to come back to my place?”
 “OK” shows passivity or ambivalence.
-If you really want to go, show enthusiasm and make sure you’re clear.
+If you want to go, show enthusiasm and make sure you’re clear.
 If you aren’t ready, say so.

 - Bitch.
 This applies to both men and women.
 If you’re a woman and refer to others with this word, you might come off as catty and mean.
 A guy might come off as rude and misogynistic.
 Show respect and avoid words like this that don’t give the best impression.

 - Mom.
 Sure, you can talk about your parents on a first date.
 They play an important role in your life, and your date is curious to learn where you come from.
 However, if every sentence includes you talking about your mom, it might give your date some major red flags.
 They’ll be wondering if you have any room in your life for a new love!